-After adjusting for inflow/outflows, the portfolio stayed flat over the past year, with an inflation rate of 6.7% in the year.
-The investment portfolio held 99.2% in diversified liquid assets.
-The financial statements show an unrealised loss has been incurred due to the increase in interest rates.
-However, the Society does not expect to realise this loss, because it intends to hold these investment assets to maturity.
+After adjusting for inflow/outflows, the portfolio performance was 5.10%, with an inflation rate of 1.7% in the year.
+The investment portfolio held 99.3% in diversified liquid assets.

 The trustees continue to see the wisdom in holding to the current strategy favouring portfolio diversification both by asset class and currency exposure, having adequate liquidity in investment quality.